mark-watson/PythonAIBook/manuscript/Knowledge_Representation_Graph_and_Relational_Databases.md

 - Write Python utilities for searching, modifying, and removing data.
 - Write your Python application.

-Let's continue with the Cypher tutorial material by adding data constraints:
+Let's continue with the Cypher tutorial material by adding data constraints to ensure that all movie and actor node names are unique:

 ```
 CREATE CONSTRAINT FOR (n:Movie) REQUIRE (n.title) IS UNIQUE